oddlots/LocalHomePage/README.md

 ### Install

-Follow cmalls setup [tutorial](https://mallinson.ca/osx-web-development) if you need to get a local server going on your mac.
+Follow cmalls setup [tutorial](https://mallinson.ca/posts/5/the-perfect-web-development-environment-for-your-new-mac) if you need to get a local server going on your mac.

 After you have a webserver setup:

 1. Drop this project in the web root
-2. Copy **config.sample.php** to **config.php**
+2. Open terminal and cd into the LocalHomePage directory (whatever you named it)
+3. Run the install.sh file by typing `./install.sh`
-3. Make whatever config changes are required in the **config.php** file.
+4. Make whatever config changes are required in the **config.php** file.
-4. Open it up in your browser and rock & roll.
+5. Open it up in your browser and rock & roll.

+Alternatively you can do the install.sh stuff manually by:

+3a.
+Copy **config.sample.php** to **config.php** `cp config.sample.php config.php`
+3b.
+Make the parsedown directory `mkdir -p lib/parsedown` 3c.
+Go get the [latest Parsedown](https://github.com/erusev/parsedown/releases/latest) 3d.
+Untar it into lib/parsedown `tar --strip-components=1 -xzf parsedown-1.7.1.tar.gz -C lib/parsedown/`

 ### Markdown Notes

 I added a markdown parser to handle the additions noted (groan) below.
-I got lazy with Parsedown and just copied it into the lib folder.
-I intent to fix that eventually but this works for now.
-If you want to go get the [latest version](https://github.com/erusev/parsedown/releases/latest), simply replace the contents of **/lib/parsedown** with what comes in the zip.

 ```php
 /** notes config */